 Engaging with Infants and Toddlers through Respectful and Peaceful Care – Part 2

-Faculty: Elsa Chahin, Dr. Paola Guraieb, Dr. Katherine Bussey, Angyal Till, Anna Ruth Myers and Marcos Jassan.
+Faculty: Elsa Chahin, Dr. Paola Guraieb, Dr. Katherine Bussey, Angyal Till and Marcos Jassan.

 Children move, explore, wonder, play, and learn with their whole being: their minds, bodies, and hearts.
 Adults can support this learning with a careful and caring approach that understands and respects the importance of children’s movement, thinking, and feeling.
 These online introductory workshops will explore the philosophy of Dr. Emmi Pikler, which advocates a peaceful and respectful approach to caring for babies and toddlers.
 Taught by world-renowned experts.
-Part 1 and part 2 are Internationally Accredited by the Continuing Professional Development Certification Service.
+Internationally Accredited by the Continuing Professional Development Certification Service.

 Day 1 – Care: Dr. Pikler, through her keen observations, found that emphasis needed to be placed on the child-mother or child-adult relationship.
 This, she believed, ensured that the adult caring for the child was not only attentive to the child’s inner needs, but that a peaceful, healthy and intimate bond could be forged.